 Solo Trip Planning – Conquer Your Fears!

-Chose friends around you that are positive AND realistic AND pragmatic, you need quality advisors on this to back you up.
-Your home-loving adventure-adverse overly careful friends may not be the best advisers in this matter.
+Choose friends around you that are positive AND realistic AND pragmatic; you need quality advisors on this to back you up.
+Your home-loving, adventure-adverse, overly careful friends may not be the best advisers in this matter.

 8 Ways To Kill Your Demons